AminduDeSilva/Clustering_Project/README.md

 ---

-*This project was completed as part of a machine learning coursework focusing on unsupervised learning techniques and clustering analysis.*
+*This project was completed as part of a unsupervised learning coursework focusing on clustering analysis.
+Graded project of 10% of the examination.*